 Josh and Kevin appeared on season 12 of Shark Tank, seeking $500,000 for 10% equity.
 The guys gave a professional pitch with no over-top smiling or cringy lines that some other founders deliver.

-Daymond John was invited to help them demonstrate the uses of Phoozy with several simulations.
+Daymond John was invited to help demonstrate the uses of Phoozy.
 More importantly, they impressed the Sharks with their lifetime sales.
-They were also forecasting sales of $4.5 million for 2020 with a 25% net profit.
-The Sharks were also excited about the margins and how they bootstrapped the business.
+They forecasted sales of $4.5 million for 2020 with a 25% net profit.
+The Sharks were excited about the margins and how they bootstrapped the business.

 Kevin O’Leary made the first offer to get the ball rolling.
 He set the structure of the deal, Lori and Robert jumped in and just modified the numbers.
 They joined forces and split $500,000 for 8% equity and a $1.50 royalty per unit until they got their money back.